lennart-k/HomeControl/README.md

   -killprev, -kp        Kills the previous HomeControl instance -daemon, -d           Start HomeControl as a daemon process [posix only]
   ```

+## Documentation

+Documentation is currently in the works.
+You can find it [here](https://homecontrol.readthedocs.io/en/latest/).

 ## Features